-We are developing ITI-1284-ODT-SL for the treatment of agitation in patients with dementia, the treatment of dementia-related psychosis and the treatment of certain depressive disorders in the elderly.
+We are developing ITI-1284-ODT-SL for the treatment of generalized anxiety disorder, psychosis in Alzheimer's disease and agitation in patients with Alzheimer's disease.
 ITI-1284-ODT-SL is a deuterated form of lumateperone, a new molecular entity formulated as an oral disintegrating tablet for sublingual administration.
 ITI-1284-ODT-SL is formulated as an oral solid dosage form that dissolves almost instantly when placed under the tongue, allowing for ease of use in the elderly and may be particularly beneficial for patients who have difficulty swallowing conventional tablets.
 Phase 1 single and multiple ascending dose studies in healthy volunteers and healthy elderly volunteers (> than 65 years of age) evaluated the safety, tolerability and pharmacokinetics of ITI-1284-ODT-SL.
 In these studies, there were no reported serious adverse events in either age group.
 In the elderly cohort, reported adverse events were infrequent with the most common adverse event being transient dry mouth (mild).
-Based on these results, we have initiated our program evaluating ITI-1284-ODT-SL for the treatment of agitation in patients with Alzheimer's disease.
-We are in discussions with the FDA regarding the non-clinical toxicological profile of ITI-1284-ODT-SL.
+Based on these results, we have initiated Phase 2 programs evaluating ITI-1284-ODT-SL for the treatment of generalized anxiety disorder, psychosis in Alzheimer's disease and agitation in patients with Alzheimer's disease.
 The FDA has informed us that they do not believe the deuterated and undeuterated forms of lumateperone are identical.
-As a result, the non-clinical data from lumateperone may not be broadly applied to ITI-1284-ODT-SL, and we are conducting additional toxicology studies.
-We expect to commence clinical conduct in a Phase 2 study in agitation in patients with Alzheimer's disease in 2023.
-Additional studies in psychosis in patients with Alzheimer's disease and generalized anxiety disorder are also planned for 2023.
+As a result, the non-clinical data from lumateperone may not be broadly applied to ITI-1284-ODT-SL, and we conducted additional toxicology studies.
+These studies have been completed and we expect to commence clinical conduct in our Phase 2 studies in the first half of 2024.
 We are continuing with Phase 1 studies with ITI-1284-ODT-SL, including drug-drug interaction studies.

-We have another major program that has yielded a portfolio of compounds that selectively inhibit the enzyme phosphodiesterase type 1, or PDE1 PDE1 enzymes are highly active in multiple disease states, and our PDE1 inhibitors are designed to reestablish normal function in these disease states.
+We have another major program that has yielded a portfolio of compounds that selectively inhibit the enzyme phosphodiesterase type 1, or PDE1 enzymes are highly active in multiple disease states, and our PDE1 inhibitors are designed to reestablish normal function in these disease states.
 Abnormal PDE1 activity is associated with cellular proliferation and activation of inflammatory cells.
 Our PDE1 inhibitors ameliorate both of these effects in animal models.
-We intend to pursue the development of our phosphodiesterase, or PDE, program, for the treatment of aberrant immune system activation in several CNS and non-CNS conditions with a focus on diseases where excessive PDE1 activity has been demonstrated and increased inflammation is an important contributor to disease pathogenesis.
+We intend to pursue the development of our phosphodiesterase, or PDE, program, for the treatment of aberrant immune system activation in several central nervous system, or CNS, and non-CNS conditions with a focus on diseases where excessive PDE1 activity has been demonstrated and increased inflammation is an important contributor to disease pathogenesis.
 Our potential disease targets include immune system regulation, neurodegenerative diseases, cancers and other non-CNS disorders.
 Lenrispodun (ITI-214) is our lead compound in this program.
 Following the favorable safety and tolerability results in our Phase 1 program, we initiated our development program for lenrispodun for Parkinson's disease and conducted a Phase 1/2 clinical trial of lenrispodun in patients with Parkinson's disease to evaluate safety and tolerability in this patient population, as well as motor and non-motor exploratory endpoints.
 In this study, lenrispodun was generally well-tolerated with a favorable safety profile and clinical signs consistent with improvements in motor symptoms and dyskinesias.
-We have initiated our Phase 2 clinical program with lenrispodun for Parkinson's disease, which began patient enrollment in the first quarter of 2023.
-We also have an active Investigational New Drug application to evaluate our newest candidate within the PDE 1 inhibitor program, ITI-1020, as a novel cancer immunotherapy.
-We recently commenced patient enrollment in a Phase 1 program with ITI-1020 in healthy volunteers.
+Our Phase 2 clinical trial of lenrispodun evaluating improvements in motor symptoms, changes in cognition, and inflammatory biomarkers in patients with Parkinson's disease is ongoing.
+We expect to report topline results from this study in 2025.
+We also have an active Investigational New Drug application, or IND, to evaluate our newest candidate within the PDE1 inhibitor program, ITI-1020, as a novel cancer immunotherapy.
+Our Phase 1 program with ITI-1020 in healthy volunteers is ongoing.